dart-lang/site-www/src/_guides/language/concurrency/index.md

 ### Background workers

-If your app’s UI becomes unresponsive due to a time-consuming computation — [parsing a large JSON file][json], for example — consider offloading that computation to a worker isolate, often called a _background worker._
+If your app’s UI becomes unresponsive due to a time-consuming computation—[parsing a large JSON file][json], for example—consider offloading that computation to a worker isolate, often called a _background worker._
 A common case, shown in the following figure, is spawning a simple worker isolate that